Tony Fabrizio

 Anthony Fabrizio (born 1960) is an American pollster and strategist for the Republican Party.
 The principal in Fabrizio, Lee & Associates, Fabrizio was the pollster for Donald Trump's 2016 presidential campaign and 2024 presidential campaign, former Senator Bob Dole's 1996 presidential campaign, U.S. Senator Rand Paul's U.S. Senate and 2016 presidential campaign, and former Governor Rick Perry's 2012 presidential campaign, among others.
 He also served as a pollster for the U.S. Chamber of Commerce in the 2014 midterm elections.

 Fabrizio is a silent owner of Multi Media Services Corporation (MMSC).
-MMSC was the biggest vendor to the top pro-Trump Rebuilding America Now super PAC.
+MMSC was the biggest vendor to a major pro-Trump Rebuilding America Now super PAC.

 In February 2018, he was questioned by Robert Mueller's Special Counsel team about polling data shared with pro-Kremlin pro-Putin individuals.